influxdata/docs-v2/content/v2.0/UI/organizations.md

 **To manage an organization's members**:

+Organizations have "owners" and "members".

 1. Click the **Organizations** tab in the navigation bar.
 2. Click on the name of an organization.
 All of the organization's members appear in the **Members** tab.
 3. Select a member from the list or search to filter the list.
 4. ??
 Edit members, remove members, invite users to be a member

+**To manage an organization's buckets**:

 A bucket is a named location where data is stored that has a retention policy.
 It’s similar to an InfluxDB v1.x “database,” but is a combination of both a database and a retention policy.
-When using multiple retention policies, each retention policy is treated as is its own bucket.

-**To manage an organization's buckets**:
+Each bucket can only have one retention policy.

 1. Click the **Organizations** tab in the navigation bar.
 2. Click on the name of an organization, then select the **Buckets** tab.
 All of the organization's buckets appear.